geroldmeisinger/ComfyUI-outputlists-combiner/README.md

 *Wait, what?*

 This feature seems very under-utilized but it allows values like images to be collected and processed without crazy workaround like for-loops or external API calls from python scripts.
-These project implements some core custom nodes which makes working with output lists easier, provides prompt-combinations and easy use of XYZ-gridplots.
+This project implements some core custom nodes which makes working with output lists easier, provides prompt-combinations and easier use of XYZ-gridplots.

 ## Installation